 Chickenpox and shingles

-If you've had chickenpox, you're at risk of another disease caused by the varicella-zoster virus called shingles.
-After a chickenpox infection, some of the varicella-zoster virus may remain in your nerve cells.
-Many years later, the virus can reactivate and resurface as shingles — a painful band of short-lived blisters.
-The virus is more likely to reappear in older adults and people with weakened immune systems.
+If you've had chickenpox, you're at risk of a complication called shingles.
+The varicella-zoster virus remains in your nerve cells after the skin infection has healed.
+Many years later, the virus can reactivate and resurface as shingles — a painful cluster of short-lived blisters.
+The virus is more likely to reappear in older adults and people who have weakened immune systems.

-Doctors generally diagnose chickenpox based on the telltale rash.
+Doctors generally diagnose chickenpox based on the rash.

 If there's any doubt about the diagnosis, chickenpox can be confirmed with laboratory tests, including blood tests or a culture of lesion samples.

-In otherwise healthy children, chickenpox typically requires no medical treatment.
+In otherwise healthy children, chickenpox typically needs no medical treatment.
 Your doctor may prescribe an antihistamine to relieve itching.
 But for the most part, the disease is allowed to run its course.

 If you're at high risk of complications

-For people who have a high risk of complications from chickenpox, doctors sometimes prescribe medications to shorten the duration of the infection and to help reduce the risk of complications.
+For people who are at high risk of complications from chickenpox, doctors sometimes prescribe medications to shorten the length of the infection and to help reduce the risk of complications.

 Preparing for an appointment